Household Hazardous & E-Waste Programs

 Household Hazardous Waste Has Its Place...
 And it's not inside any Livermore Sanitation collection bin.

-You'll have to take toxic items to Alameda County's local household hazardous waste collection facility.
-Take advantage of the county's fee drop-off program.
+Please bring hazardous items to Alameda County’s local collection facility.
+Drop-off is free.
 Visit www.household-hazwaste.org for information.

 The County accepts the following: